 - Human Relations Fund: awards grants to organizations that protect civil and human rights, facilitate positive community relations and promote social equity policy.

-- Martin Luther King Jr. Day Grants: support organizations that honor the life of Dr. Martin Luther King Jr. and explore his work in the context of the Boulder community.
+- Martin Luther King Jr. Day Grants: supports organizations that honor the life of Dr. Martin Luther King Jr. and explore his work in the context of the Boulder community.

-- Indigenous Peoples Day Grants: support organizations that celebrate Indigenous Peoples Day in Boulder.
+- Immigrant Heritage Month Grants: supports organizations that celebrate Immigrant Heritage Month in Boulder.